In 2014 a new concept was initiated to help eradicate low literacy: Literacy Houses

 Volunteers interested in follow-on courses or acquiring specific skills to assist participants, may move on to additional training modules, including:

-For more information on these modules and ordering them for your volunteers, please contact the Reading and Writing Foundation at email@example.com.
+For more information on these modules, please contact the Reading and Writing Foundation at firstname.lastname@example.org.

 Once they’ve completedtheir basic training, volunteers may be directed to the VolunteerNetwork, where they can extend their knowledge and find further inspiration and materials to work with.
 They can choose subjects that they wish to learn more about, such as a film clip about tongue twister rhymes or an e-learning tool on ‘financial independence’.
 They can also sign up for a SpokenLanguage webinar.